toddbirchard/ghosttheme-stockholm/README.md

 ## About

-_Stockholm_ is a minimalist theme for emphasizing content.
+_Stockholm_ is the most fully featured Ghost theme on the market with a minimalist presentation.
 Easily configurable settings allow for customization such as contexual widgets, sidebar preferences, and unique page templates.
-Please note that this project is in *active development*.
+Project is in *active development*.

 ## Features